supler/test/readme.md

     * config_file in [sql] section will be used to the client charset, connection parameters(auto_commit=true/false), you can find this file from sql/configuration/test_config to reference or change
     * db_charset in [sql] section will be used to set database charset during db creation.
     * data_file in [sql] section will be used to the path of medium data file, since Medium testing will be executed based on an existing databases, so you must configure it.
-    * test_mode=yes and java_stored_procedure=yes must be configured during executing SQL testing, you can read the comment in sql.conf for the intention.
+    * test_mode=yes need to be configured since testing will change database system parameters.
-    * other parameters in conf/sql.conf are in order to avoid ports conflict or improve the speed of testing execution, so they can be configured as optional
+    * other parameters in conf/medium.conf are in order to avoid ports conflict or improve the speed of testing execution, so they can be configured as optional

 #### Run Tests
 * For SQL/Medium